testssl.sh is a free command line tool which checks a server’s service on

 - Privacy: It’s only you who sees the result, not a third party

 - Freedom: It’s 100% open source.
 You can look at the code, see what’s going on and you can change it.

 - Heck, even the development is open (github)

-_ Here in the master branch you find the stable version 2.8rc2 of the software, it superseds 2.6.
-Version 2.8 is currently being finalized _.
-The 2.9dev branch is the developement -- with new features and maybe some bugs.
-For the stable version and a more thorough description of the command line options please see [testssl.sh](https://testssl.sh/ "Go to the site with the stable version and more documentation") or https://github.com/drwetter/testssl.sh/wiki/Usage-Documentation.
+Here in the master branch you find the stable version 2.8rc3 of the software, it superseds 2.6.
+Version 2.8 is currently being finalized .
+2.9dev is the new developement branch For the a more thorough description of the command line options please see https://testssl.sh/ "Go to the site with the stable version and more documentation" or https://github.com/drwetter/testssl.sh/wiki/Usage-Documentation.

 testssl.sh is working on every Linux/BSD distribution out of the box with